darwino/darwino-documentation/Preparing the Development Environment.md

 - Apple iOS applications
 - OSGi environments, like Eclipse rich client or IBM Domino

+Unless specified otherwise, all the installation instructions assume a Microsoft Windows environment, with the software being installed on `c:\Darwino`.
+The instructions can easily be transposed to another OS, like Apple OSX or Linux.

-Notes: Based on Apple requirements, an Apple Mac running OS X is required for developing Apple iOS applications.
+Notes: Based on Apple requirements, an Apple Mac computer running OS X is required for developing Apple iOS applications.
 Currently, only Android applications can be developed and tested using Microsoft Windows or Linux.

-Unless specified otherwise, all the installation instructions assume a Microsoft Windows environment, with the software being installed on `c:\Darwino`.

 Darwino prerequisites
 ---------------------